Tips and Tricks: Faux Fur

 At first, it felt a bit clunky working with a knitting needle while crocheting (especially one with the diameter of a broomstick handle).
 But in a short amount of time it became easy and even relaxing to create broomstick lace.
 In fact, I taught a friend how to broomstick lace in her second crochet lesson ever!
 Once she mastered the single crochet, she had all the skills she needed to create a beautiful broomstick lace scarf.

-The Crimson Cowl pictured here was made with traditional broomstick lace.
-It originally appeared in Love of Crochet magazine and is now FREE in the shop.
+The Crimson Cowl pictured above was made with traditional broomstick lace.
+It originally appeared in Love of Crochet magazine.

 Broomstick Lace – The Basics